euwbah/musescore-xen-tuner/README.md

 This note's `tpc` is still 4 (Ebb), because the Full Accidental is still in effect from before.
 However, it has no explicit accidentals attached to it.

 In this situation, we calculate the effectiveNoteName of this `E` note by looking for prior notes in this staff line with explicit accidentals using the `getAccidental` function.
-This function returns the `NoteName` object of a precceeding note with explicit accidentals that affect the current one, or `null` if there are no prior notes with explicit accidentals.
+This function returns the `NoteName` object of a preceding note with explicit accidentals that affect the current one, or `null` if there are no prior notes with explicit accidentals.